LLNL/RAJA/docs/sphinx/dev_guide/branch_development.rst

 The **main** and **develop** branches are the two primary branches we use.
 They always exist and the distinction between them is central to Gitflow.

-  * Merges into the *main* branch record the official release history of the project.
-Each time the main branch is changed, it is tagged with a new version number.
-For a description of the **semantic versioning** scheme we use, please see :ref:`semver-label`.
+  * The *main* branch records the release history of the project.
+Each time the main branch is changed, a new tag with the version number is made.
+    See :ref:`semver-label` for a description of the version numbering scheme we use.

   * The *develop* branch is used to integrate and test new features and most bug fixes before they are merged into main for a relase.